KonstantinosTourtsakis/RAGE-Mod-Manager/README.md

 ## Installation
 - Make sure [Python3](https://www.python.org/downloads/) is installed
-- Go to the mods folder of the game that you are going to be using this tool for.
+- Go to the mods folder of the game that you are going to be using this tool for (one of the folders provided).
 For example, for GTA V the folder is called "GTA V Mods".
-Inside that folder you will find a text file.
-Paste the path of your game inside that text file.
+Inside that folder you will find a text file called `gtavpath.txt`.
+Paste the path of your game folder location inside that text file (make sure there isn't anything else written in the text file).
 - Open `RAGEModManager.py` with Python to use the tool (Python should be selected by default so double clicking works too)
 - Done :)